pio127/server-realtime-plotting/README.md

 # Realtime plotting
 Created for IoT purpose to plot data received from other device.
+Uses linux sockets so it works only under systems based on linux kernel.
 # Required libraries :
  - Nlohmann JSON library(https://github.com/nlohmann/json)
  - matlplotlib wrapped for C++(https://github.com/lava/matplotlib-cpp)